Drift Through History: A Danube Cruise Adventure

 A Comprehensive Danube River Exploration of its Diverse Landscapes and Cultures (11+ days)

-• Amsterdam (Netherlands) to Bucharest (Romania): These are the "grand" Danube cruises, often marketed as "European River Cruises."
-They traverse multiple rivers (Rhine, Main, Danube) and canals, offering a comprehensive journey across a large swathe of Europe.
+- Amsterdam (Netherlands) to Bucharest (Romania): These are the "grand" Danube cruises, often marketed as "European River Cruises."
+They traverse multiple rivers (the Rhine, Main, and Danube) and canals, offering a comprehensive journey across a large swath of Europe.
 They are a significant time commitment, but provide an incredibly in-depth experience.

 Specialty Cruises on the Danube